keziah55/ABBAd_day/README.md

 line args.

-Note that you'll have to change the array size in `ABBAd_day.ino` manually until I get round to doing it properly.
+Note that you'll have to change the array size in `ABBAd_day.ino` manually until I get round to doing it properly, and update the array in `fileArray.ino`.

 ## Requirements